 In the 1980s and 90s, this part of the display mainly included alternating seven-ship and two-ship manoeuvres, the latter being performed by Reds 6 and 7, the Synchro Pair.
 More recently, the manoeuvres have alternated between five-ship manoeuvres by Reds 1-5 and more complex two- or four-ship manoeuvres either by Reds 6-9.

 Reds 1-5 are known as Enid, mainly performing formation manoeuvres and bomb bursts, with a minimum altitude of 300ft.
-Reds 6-9 are currently known as Gypo; they perform more complex formation manoeuvres as low as 300ft and dynamic opposition passes as low as 100ft.
+Reds 6-9 are currently known as Hanna (formally Gypo; both names pay tribute to former Red Arrows pilots).
+Hanna performs more complex formation manoeuvres as low as 300ft and dynamic opposition passes as low as 100ft.
 Once or twice in each display, Reds 8 and 9 join Enid for seven-ship manoeuvres.

 Coloured smoke is used throughout the display.
 All aircraft can generate five minutes of white smoke and one minute each of red and blue smoke.
 Smoke oil is carried in an external centreline smoke pod under the fuselage.